 As we were nearing the end of the year, it dawned on me that the thing we might be celebrating the most is the fact that 2021 is almost over.
 If you’re anything like us, December looked a little different and so did the holidays.
 Normally we’d be bouncing around between parties with family, friends and neighbours.
 As that didn’t happen, we used the holidays as a time to reset.

 Generally, I love rounding up the year, and I love looking back at the last twelve months, too.
 That way I know what I did well, the areas I could improve on and how I can go about planning for the next chapter of my life.
-One of the things I like to do the most, no matter how good or bad the year has been, is looking back and celebrating all my achievements no matter how big or small.
+One of the things I like to do the most, no matter how good or bad the year has been, is look back and celebrate all my achievements no matter how big or small.

 But this year, I debated whether I was going to write a recap blog post at all, considering all that has happened in 2021.
 Last year was an incredibly difficult year for so many people and I know going into 2022 we will still have struggles ahead.